 What Is the Difference Between a Bunion and a Hammertoe?

-Both bunions and hammertoes can be considered toe “deformities” because their form is atypical from what you would normally expect to see.
-There are some similarities between the two conditions—especially the fact that in both instances, you have a toe that doesn’t look quite right—but they are distinctly different as well.
+Both bunions and hammertoes can be considered toe “deformities” because their form is atypical from what you would typically expect to see.

 In addition to their unusual appearances, both conditions can cause pain, discomfort, difficulty wearing shoes, and an increased risk of callusing.
 Bunions can often be reddened and swollen as well.